-- A snowmobile depends on the rider's body position for proper balance in executing turns, traversing hills, etc. Always start on a smooth, level area to begin building your operating experience. - Before allowing someone else use your snowmobile, know the extent of their operating skills.
+- A snowmobile depends on the rider's body position for proper balance in executing turns, traversing hills, etc. Always start on a smooth, level area to begin building your operating experience. - Before allowing someone else to use your snowmobile, know the extent of their operating skills.
 Check to see if they've taken a snowmobile safety course and have an operator's certificate.
 For their protection, as well as yours, make sure they take a snowmobile safety course.
-Everyone can benefit from the course. - Don't "jump" your snowmobile.
-Jumping may injure your back because of spinal compression.
+Everyone can benefit from the course. - Don't "jump" your snowmobile over large drifts or similar terrain.
+Jumping may injure your back because of spinal compression that could occur when the snowmobile impacts the ground.
 The seat and suspension of your snowmobile have been designed to provide protection under normal riding conditions.
 Your snowmobile is not intended for this kind of use. - Be courteous to oncoming traffic by dimming your headlights and reducing your speed. - When traveling in a group of snowmobiles, don't tailgate (follow too closely).
 Leave enough distance between snowmobiles to provide ample stopping room and to provide protection from flying snow and debris.
 Allow even more distance when driving on slippery surfaces or when driving in darkness or other low visibility conditions.
 Be aware of any snowmobile traffic around your vehicle.
 Drive defensively to avoid accidents. - Remove the key from the ignition when you leave the snowmobile unattended.

-SAFETY Operator Safety Windchill/Temperature Charts
+Windchill/Temperature Charts